The Manager of the NCE (EB-5 investors) should consider the following loan administration...

-As a securities attorney, I've focused my career on the securities space, just the idea of representing both the issuer and the investor strikes me as difficult.
+As a securities attorney, I've focused my career on the securities space; just the idea of representing both the developer and the investor strikes me as difficult.

 The number one problem I foresee is the conflict of interest provisions in the various attorney-disciplinary rules that are required to be complied with.
 Additionally, there are also conflicts of interest which have to be disclosed in the offering documents.
 The failure to disclose conflicts of interest could be considered to be fraud by various regulators like the Securities and Exchange Commission, when the information is considered to be material.

-Kurt: How would you know when you've got sufficient disclosure?
+Kurt: How do you know when you've got sufficient disclosures?

 Investors, usually, are primarily concerned about the safety of their investment and their returns.
 Of course, in the EB5 world we know there is a higher, more prevailing desire, and that is to get a Green Card.

 You have to think in terms of the investor; think about what are the facts that I would want to know about this transaction as an investor?
 If there are certain things that an investor would reasonably want to know and which make you very uncomfortable disclosing, I would suggest that that may be an inappropriate conflict to try to quickly resolve and at the very least disclose.

 Robert: You know the disclosure is sufficient when the party that has the conflict asks, “Do you really have to put that in there?”